andreiw/prephv/README.md

 Relive '96...
 I spent that July basking on the beaches of Cagliari.
-Somewhere in a dusty office in Seattle people were dealing with stuff like this:
+Somewhere in a dusty office in Seattle people were dealing with stuff like:

     Open Firmware ARC Interface  Version 3.0 (Jul 12 1996 - 18:46:44)
     Couldn't claim SYSTEM PARAMETER BLOCK